Beaufort County, North Carolina

 - 2008: The town of Washington celebrates its bicentennial.

-This timeline provides a condensed summary of the historical journey of Beaufort County, North Carolina.
+This timeline provides a glimpse into the major events and milestones that have shaped the history of Beaufort County, North Carolina.